Its-Samir/formaze/README.md

 });
 ```

-Though, you can directly use `zod` to define schema as well and pass it to the Form props created through `createFormValidator` method.
+You can also directly use `Zod` to define schema as well and pass it to the Form props created through `createFormValidator` method.

 ```tsx
 import { z } from "zod";